d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 ## Version 1.6.9 release candidate

+To new or existing users, the release candidate is safe to use.
+The release candidate is signed with my developer certificate but not notarized.
+Only releases will be notarized.

 Released 26 November 2018.

 - a lot of cleanup in code (delete of dead code)